Armored Heart: L'Odeur de l'Amour

 “Then I will do my best to answer them,” Mischief promised.

 “She lost a foot, I’m afraid,” Mischief softly said.
 The couple both grimaced.
-“She recovered quickly, by all accounts.
-As much as one can recover from that.”
+“She recovered quickly, by all accounts.”

 “Ah.
-I see,” Lanri’s father mournfully said.
+I see,” said Lanri’s father, sadly.
 “I suppose… I suppose it could have been worse than that.
-She always did dream of a life spent inside reading books, rather than one on her feet, working the fields.”
+She always did dream of a life spent inside, reading books, rather than one on her feet, working the fields.”

-“This isn’t enough,” Juno quietly said, looking at the coins.
-“Make no mistake, this is… profoundly generous of the pontifex, but… this isn’t our daughter.
-Her husband died, and we weren’t able to help her grieve.
+“This is not enough,” Juno quietly said, looking at the coins.
+“Make no mistake, this is… profoundly generous of the pontifex, but… this is not our daughter.
+Her husband died, and we were not able to help her grieve.
 How can we know that she truly is okay, priest?
 How can we take your word for it that this truly is a gift to reward her valiance, and not just a bribe to keep us from asking questions?”

 “The temple?”
 Asked Batal.
 “What would some priest tell us that the pontifex will not?”